Who we are

-Helping to prevent and detect crime such as fraud and money laundering – Fraud and money laundering cost the British economy billions of pounds every year.
+- Preventing and detecting crime such as fraud and money laundering – Fraud and money laundering cost the British economy billions of pounds every year.
 This cost ultimately reaches the public in the form of higher prices.
-We can help stop this from happening by using your personal data to avoid fraud and identity theft.
+We can help stop this from happening by using your personal data to avoid fraud and identity theft

-Complying with legal and regulatory requirements- We must comply with various legal and regulatory requirements.
+- Compliace with regulatory requirements – We must comply with various legal and regulatory requirements.
 And the services we provide also help other organisations comply with their own legal and regulatory obligations.
-For example, Finspace Group Limited is regulated by the Financial Conduct Authority, who may require us to provide information to them as part of our regulatory responsibilities.
+For example, Finspace Group Limited is regulated by the Financial Conduct Authority, who may require us to provide information to them as part of our regulatory responsibilities

-Training our staff – To offer you the best possible standards of service, we use the information we collect to train our staff so they can better meet your needs.
+- Staff training – To offer you the best possible standards of service, we use the information we collect to train our staff so they can better meet your needs

-Marketing services – Like any commercial organisation, we run a business and – where necessary – process information that helps us do this.
-We have put in place various safeguards to make sure that the individuals whose personal information we handle are not disadvantaged by the activities we use their personal data for.
+- Marketing services – We have put in place various safeguards to make sure that the individuals whose personal information we handle are not disadvantaged by the activities we use their personal data for.
 These include making sure people can access the information they need to understand how their personal data will be used by us.
-We also try to make sure people are aware of the rights they have to obtain the information we hold and to have their information corrected or restricted – and how to complain if they’re unhappy.
+We also try to make sure people are aware of the rights they have to obtain the information we hold and to have their information corrected or restricted – and how to complain if they’re unhappy

-Reporting and analytical purposes – Processing personal information helps us analyse the service we are providing and identify ways to improve.
+- Reporting and analytics – Processing personal information helps us analyse the service we are providing and identify ways to improve

-Tracking activity – Understanding how people use our website or get in touch with us helps us to improve our services.
+- Website usage – Understanding how people use our website or get in touch with us helps us to improve our services

-Maintaining our records and other administrative purposes – We always strive to provide the most accurate information to our customers and clients.
+- General administration – We always strive to provide the most accurate information to our customers and clients

 Because of the nature of our role as an introducer, we share the personal information you give us with people who need to handle it so that we can provide our services to you.
 We may also pass your personal information to fraud prevention agencies.
 This helps us keep our systems secure and – where necessary – protect your and our best interests.